groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/barcode/jpeg.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Generate barcode for JPEG using C# Applications"
+head_title: "Generate barcode for JPEG using C# API"
-head_description: "Generate a barcode signature and add it to a JPEG document using C# with just a few lines of code.
+head_description: "Generate a barcode signature and secure JPEG document using C# with just a few lines of code.
 Utilize GroupDocs.Signature for signing a wide range of file formats."

 ############################# Header ############################
-title: "Generate barcode and add it into JPEG"
+title: "Generate barcode for JPEG documents"
 description: "Utilize GroupDocs.Signature for .NET to place barcodes anywhere within your business documents.
-Our solution offers extensive customization options for barcode signatures."
+Our API offers extensive customization options for barcode signatures."
 subtitle: "GroupDocs.Signature for .NET"

 header_actions: